stewartad/seekerbot/README.md

 `!report @player1 2 @player2 0`

 ## Stats
-Queries the stats of a single user within the given time frame.
+Queries the stats of a single user.

 `!stats @[user1]`